vicsanity623/AxiomEngine/ROADMAP.md

-# The Axiom Project Roadmap

-This document outlines the strategic development plan for the Axiom network.
-It is a living document that will be updated by the community as the project evolves.
-Our development is divided into distinct phases, each building upon the last to create a more intelligent, resilient, and useful public utility for truth.

----

 ## ✅ Phase 1: The Genesis Engine (V1) - COMPLETE

 **Goal:** To prove the core concept of an autonomous, fact-gathering P2P network.